junxit/us-congress-bills-110/metadata.md

 - 2008-03-10 — Ms. Lofgren, Zoe asked unanimous consent to discharge from committee and consider.
 - 2008-03-10 — On agreeing to the resolution Agreed to without objection. (text: CR H1432)
 - 2008-03-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H1432)
+- 2008-03-11 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S1893)
+- 2008-03-11 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S1893)